Types

 ## FlowsDirectFunction

-Protocol defining the interface for direct functions.
+Type alias for direct functions with automatic metadata extraction.
 Any async callable matching this signature can be used as a direct function in node configurations.

 ```python theme={null}